Code-Institute-Submissions/neo-data-milestone-project/README.md

 ### API Issues
 Over the course of the development of the project the NASA API has experienced server problems on three occasssions.
-On one of these occassions no repsonse from the server was obatined and this lasted the entirety of a weeekend.
+On one of these occassions no response from the server was obtained and this lasted the entirety of a weeekend.
 On the other two occassions the server was responding but would not return the full compliment of NEO object data and only returned a subset of this data.